-Employment and Partnership Interest Agreements with AHL Chairman, Chief Executive Officer and Chief Investment Officer, James R. Belardi
+Employment and Partnership Interest Agreements with AHL Chairman, Chief Executive Officer and Chief Investment Officer, and ISG Chief Executive Officer, James R. Belardi

 Pursuant to his employment agreement, Mr. Belardi is employed by AHL and serves as the chief executive officer of both AHL and ISG.
 Mr. Belardi's employment agreement provides for an annual base salary of \$1,875,000 and a target annual incentive bonus opportunity of \$1,850,000.
-Any annual incentive bonus may be paid in the form of cash or publicly tradeable securities that vest in annual installments (such amount was granted in February 2024 in the form of RSUs for services performed in 2023).
+Any annual incentive bonus may be paid in the form of cash or publicly tradeable securities that vest in annual installments (such amount was granted in February 2025 in the form of RSUs for services performed in 2024).
 Under this agreement, Mr. Belardi also receives, annually, an amount equal to 3% of the profits of ISGI, subject to Mr. Belardi's continued employment with AHL through the date it pays its annual bonuses for the applicable year.
-The current term of Mr. Belardi's employment agreement is scheduled to expire on December 31, 2024, and will automatically extend for subsequent one-year terms unless Mr. Belardi gives or receives notice of non-renewal prior to expiration of the then current term.
+The current term of Mr. Belardi's employment agreement is scheduled to expire on December 31, 2025, and will automatically extend for subsequent one-year terms unless Mr. Belardi gives or receives notice of non-renewal prior to expiration of the then-current term.

 In 2009, when Mr. Belardi founded ISG, he was granted a partnership interest in ISG's parent.
-This partnership interest, which Mr. Belardi received as the founder of ISG, provides quarterly distributions equal to 3.35% of base management fees and 4.5% of subadvisory fees, as such terms are defined in the fee agreement by and between ISG and ACRA, each as in effect from time to time.
-This revenue sharing provides long term alignment to invest in the ISG business to support future growth.
+This partnership interest, which Mr. Belardi received as the founder of ISG, provides quarterly distributions equal to 3.35% of base management fees and 4.5% of subadvisory fees, as such terms are defined in the fee agreement by and between ISG and AHL, and the fee agreement by and between ISG and ACRA, each as in effect from time to time.
+This revenue sharing arrangement creates alignment and promotes long-term investment in the ISG business to support future growth.
 Mr. Belardi's ISG partnership interest continues to motivate Mr. Belardi to further develop highly valuable business lines.
-The ISG partnership interest and ISGI profits entitlement result in distributions which, unlike dividends on common stock, are reported in the All Other Compensation column of the 2023 Summary Compensation Table pursuant to SEC rules.
+The ISG partnership interest and ISGI profits entitlement result in distributions which, unlike dividends on common stock, are reported in the All Other Compensation column of the 2024 Summary Compensation Table pursuant to SEC rules.

-Employment Agreement with former Chief Legal Officer, John Suydam
+Employment Agreement with Chief Legal Officer, Whitney Chatterjee

-On July 19, 2017, we entered into an employment,non-competition and non-solicitation agreement with John Suydam, our chief legal officer, which we amended on December 20, 2019 and December 5, 2023.
-Pursuant to his agreement, for his service as a senior advisor and partner, Mr. Suydam is entitled, effective January 1, 2024, to an annual base salary of \$1,000,000.
-Following the 2023 amendment, Mr. Suydam is no longer entitled to an annual incentive award (in the form of RSUs or otherwise).
+On February 20, 2023, we entered into an employment,non-competition and non-solicitation agreement with Whitney Chatterjee, our Chief Legal Officer.
+Pursuant to her agreement, Ms. Chatterjee is entitled to an annual base salary of \$650,000, and she is eligible for an annual bonus.